JiaxinWang123/SapFlower/README.md

 The standalone GUI App was written in Matlab, and it is now completed and available at [Zenodo](https://zenodo.org/doi/10.5281/zenodo.13665919) and [Figshare](https://doi.org/10.6084/m9.figshare.27015787).

-Please note that functions in MENU and for data smoothing have been disabled and will be made available soon.
+Please note that functions for data smoothing have been disabled and will be made available soon.

 ![SapFlower](https://github.com/JiaxinWang123/SapFlower/assets/98176596/15ed876f-8e04-4599-a930-81e870693b1e)